fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.4.0/Add-AzureRmApplicationGatewayHttpListener.md

 PS C:\> $Appgw = Add-AzureRmApplicationGatewayHttpListener -ApplicationGateway $AppGw -Name "listener01" -Protocol "Http" -FrontendIpConfiguration $FIP01 -FrontendPort $FP01
 ```

-The first command gets the application gateway and stores it in the $AppGw variable.The second command adds the HTTP listener to the application gateway.
+The first command gets the application gateway and stores it in the $AppGw variable.
+The second command adds the HTTP listener to the application gateway.

 ### Example 2: Add a HTTPS listener with SSL
 ```